Seagate/cortx/doc/be/CORTXS3IAMDD.rst

 CORTX core servers are called m0d's.
 M0d for IOSERVICE contains ioservice, dixservice, rmservice and other services.
 M0D for CONF contains confservice and rmservice only.
-Here assuming 8 cores are available then foms are scheduled among 8 locality threads.
+Here assuming 8 cores are available then FOMs are scheduled among 8 locality threads.